Implement N-phase distributed parameter transmission line model with lumped losses

 For asymmetrical lines, you must specify the complete N-by-N capacitance matrix.

-Note The powergui block provides a graphical tool for the calculation of the resistance, inductance, and capacitance per unit length based on the line geometry and the conductor characteristics.
+The powergui block provides the RLC Line Parameters tool, which calculates resistance, inductance, and capacitance per unit of length based on the line geometry and the conductor characteristics.

-the sending end and receiving end voltages for each phase of the line
+measure the sending end and receiving end voltages for each phase

 Place a Multimeter block in your model to display the selected measurements during the simulation.